helenmurugan/Future-Fuels/README.md

 ## Project Goals
 * Future Fuels is a site that offers a consultancy service to businesses who need to reduce their emissions from road transport.
 New legislation banning the sale of petrol and diesel vehicles will provide a challenge to businesses who need to choose between and transition to new fuel technologies for entire fleets of vehicles, the impacts of which may not be well-understood.
 Future Fuels is a B2B site which offers a solution to this problem.

 * The site provides a short description of why this service is needed, basic information on the main alternatives to conventional fuels and the pros and cons that exist for each technology.
 There is also an opportunity to contact Future Fuels for more information about the services provided.
-The site consists of five pages (Home, Batteries, Biofuels, Hydrogen, Contact Us), an additional page for feedback after submission of the contact form and also a 404 page.
+The site consists of five pages (Home, Batteries, Biofuels, Hydrogen and Contact Us), an additional page for feedback after submission of the contact form and also a 404 page.

 * ### Target Audience
     * The intended audience are businesses who have fleets of road transport vehicles.
 Examples of such businesses include: